ibm-cloud-docs/apps/tutorials/tutorial_code-pattern.md

 You can deploy your app to {{site.data.keyword.cloud_notm}} several ways, but a DevOps toolchain is the best way to deploy production apps.
 With a DevOps toolchain, you can easily automate deployments to lots of environments and quickly add monitoring, logging, and alert services to help manage your app as it grows.

 Enabling a toolchain creates a team-based development environment for your app.
 When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
 You also have access to a dedicated Git lab environment and a continuous delivery pipeline.
-They're customized to the deployment target you choose, whether it's [Kubernetes](/docs/containers?topic=containers-getting-started), [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-about), or [Virtual Server (VSI)](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers).
+They're customized to the deployment target that you select, whether it's [Kubernetes](/docs/containers?topic=containers-getting-started), [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-about), or [Virtual Server (VSI)](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers).

 1. On the **App details** page, click **Configure continuous delivery**.
 2. Select a deployment target, and click **Create**. {{site.data.keyword.cloud_notm}} automatically creates an open toolchain complete with a Git repository and continuous delivery pipeline.
 3. Open the pipeline stage of your new toolchain to view the build and deployment process so that you can view your new app in minutes.

+For more information about deploying your app, see [Deploying apps](/docs/apps?topic=creating-apps-deploying-apps).

 For more information about deployment targets, builds, and pipelines, see [Building and deploying](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_build_deploy).